oparry-ukaea/NESO/examples/DriftReduced/README.md

 #### Boundary conditions

-All fields have Dirichlet for the potential on all boundaries; (homogeneous) Neumann for all other fields.
+All fields have Dirichlet boundary conditions with the following values:

 | Field    | Dirichlet BC value |
 | -------- | ------------------ |